Dubai Explorer

 Burj Khalifa

-Standing at 828 metres, the Burj Khalifa is the world's tallest building and Dubai's most iconic landmark.
+Standing at 828 metres, the Burj Khalifa remains the world’s tallest building and Dubai’s most iconic landmark.
 The observation decks on levels 124, 125, and 148 offer breathtaking panoramic views of the city, desert, and coastline.
-The building houses luxury residences, corporate offices, and the prestigious Armani Hotel.
+The tower also houses luxury residences, corporate offices, and the prestigious Armani Hotel.

 Dubai Mall

-The Dubai Mall is not merely a shopping destination but a complete entertainment complex spanning 1.2 million square metres.
-Home to over 1,200 retail outlets, the mall features luxury brands, high-street fashion, and unique local boutiques.
-The Dubai Aquarium & Underwater Zoo houses over 140 species of marine life in a 10-million-litre tank.
+The Dubai Mall is more than a shopping destination; it is a complete entertainment complex spanning 1.2 million square metres.
+With over 1,200 retail outlets, the mall features luxury brands, high-street fashion, and unique local boutiques.
+The Dubai Aquarium & Underwater Zoo showcases more than 140 species of marine life inside a 10-million-litre tank.

 Beyond shopping, visitors can enjoy the Olympic-sized ice rink, KidZania educational theme park, and the VR Park offering cutting-edge virtual reality experiences.
 The mall's dining options range from casual food courts to fine dining restaurants, whilst the Fashion Avenue section showcases the world's most prestigious luxury brands.